 To give your skin a peel at home, choose to do this when you don’t have anything public-facing going on, and you can handle a little skin down-time.
 Apply a generous layer of your retinoid onto clean skin at night.
 Normally, it’s recommended to use a pea-sized amount when used on a regular basis, but in this case, I’d up it to TWO pea-sized amounts.
 Next, leave your skin as is.
 Unlike how your derm may have suggested using it, you don’t want to apply moisturizer over it because you want it to work at full strength.
 The whole point is that your want your skin to peel, whereas when you’re using it on a regular basis (such as 2-3 times a week), the goal is to keep the dryness to a minimum so you can tolerate using it.

 1-2 days after applying the cream or gel, the skin will start to feel tight and dry.
 For a few days after that, the skin should start shedding.
 At about day seven or eight, most of the visible peeling should be gone and you will now start to reveal the new healthier skin cells underneath.
-(If you still have some light flaking, at this stage you can use a facial scrub ever-so-gently to help remove any visible dead cells.)
 The skin will now be brighter, smoother and more even-toned—and you got a big collagen-making boost which is so good for aging skin.
 As an esthetician who performs chemical peels to my clients, I can tell you that the results can truly be amazing.
 The best part is, you choose when the time is right for you to do it.